Manage anomaly notifications

 -

-Anomaly severity: Set the minimum severity threshold that will trigger the notification.
+Severity level: Sets the minimum severity level that will trigger the notification.
 There are three severity levels: Information, Warning, and Critical.
 By default, the severity level for email notifications is Critical.

 -

-Anomaly threshold: Set the minimum amount of the cost of anomaly that will trigger the notification.
+Costs threshold: Sets the minimum amount of the cost of anomaly that will trigger the notification.
 The threshold is the gap between your actual cost and the maximum cost in the normal range.
 You can't use decimals in this field.

 If you want to reduce or increase the number of identified anomalies, consider adjusting the Anomaly sensitivity settings.